egpivo/egpivo.github.io/about.md

 permalink: /about/
 ---

-I'm' a Data Scientist with Ph.D. in Statistics from [NCTU](http://www.stat.nctu.edu.tw/main.php).
-In the field of Statistics, I'm capable of multiple professional skills.
-Mainly I concentrate on high-dimensional data analysis, and spatial data analysis.
-I'm enthusiastic in applying and developing statistical and machine learning methodologies to massive data, in terms of technical skills:
+I'm' a Data Engineer and Scientist with Ph.D at an internet company.
+I used to concentrate on high-dimensional data analysis, and spatial data analysis.
+I'm enthusiastic in applying and developing statistical and machine learning methodologies to massive data.
+Currently, being a Data Engineer, I focus more on building a solid process of producing data products with statistical perspectives.

-1. expertise in developing statistical methodologies to cope with high-dimensional data problems by utilizing matrix factorization;
-2. expertise in dealing with massive data in the R programming language (e.g., data.table, tidyr, dplyr, Rcpp) and a thorough understanding of the core principles around R;
-3. experience in doing reproducible research by interactive applications (e.g., Rmarkdown, knitr, pandoc, shiny).

 <h3>Publications
 </h3>